weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 To avoid indexing a collection, set `"skip"` to `"true"`.
 By default, collections are indexed.

+### Vector cache considerations

+For optimal search and import performance, previously imported vectors need to be in memory.
+A disk lookup for a vector is orders of magnitudes slower than memory lookup, so the disk cache should be used sparingly.
+However, Weaviate can limit the number of vectors in memory.
+By default, this limit is set to one trillion (`1e12`) objects when a new collection is created.

+During import set `vectorCacheMaxObjects` high enough that all vectors can be held in memory.
+Each import requires multiple searches.
+Import performance drop drastically when there isn't enough memory to hold all of the vectors in the cache.

+After import, when your workload is mostly querying, experiment with vector cache limits that are less than your total dataset size.

+ Vectors which aren't currently in cache will be added to the cache if there is still room.
+If the cache runs full it is dropped entirely and all future vectors need to be read from disk for the first time.
+Subsequent queries will be taken from the cache, until it runs full again and the procedure repeats.
+Note that the cache can be a very valuable tool if you have a large dataset, but a large percentage of users only query a specific subset of vectors.
+In this case you might be able to serve the largest user group from cache while requiring disk lookups for "irregular" queries.

 ### Deletions

 Cleanup is an async process runs that rebuilds the HNSW graph after deletes and updates.
 Prior to cleanup, objects are marked as deleted, but they are still connected to the HNSW graph.
 During cleanup, the edges are reassigned and the objects are deleted for good.